Toronto families in ‘panic mode’ as Ontario enforces new after-school care rules

 Sprouts was inspected by the Ministry of Education in September and did not hear back, Ms. Pengelly said.
 A government spokeswoman said the compliance order was issued to Sprouts this month to reduce the number of children in its after-school program following a complaint and an inspection.

-About 50 parents, including Ms. Tawadros, have signed a letter to Education Minister Mitzie Hunter asking the government to hold off until the end of the school year, at minimum, so parents have more time to find alternatives.

-"I'm very surprised that the ministry would come and without any really clear rationale make the case that is okay for the children to be there three days a week but not five," Ms. Tawadros said.
+"I'm very surprised that the ministry would come and, without any really clear rationale, make the case that is okay for the children to be there three days a week but not five," Ms. Tawadros said.
 "That seems illogical to me."

 One nearby facility, the Leslieville School of Dance, shuttered its after-school program this fall, saying that the new rules were too confusing and it didn't want to disrupt families who rely on after-school care.

-Elizabeth Snell, owners of Artists' Play, a dance studio in the city's east-end, received the same compliance order as Sprouts this fall.
+Elizabeth Snell, owners of Artists' Play, a dance studio in the city's east end, received the same compliance order as Sprouts this fall.
 She is appealing the government's decision, saying she doesn't operate a daycare that needs to be licensed, but rather a dance school.

 "Absolutely let's make sure that children are safe," she said.
 "But what they're doing is they're putting everyone into a panic mode.
 I don't know why there isn't a middle ground."

-Winnie Standish, co-owner at oaks 'n acorns, an activity studio on Danforth Avenue, said she runs an after-school program only three days a week, although parents would prefer their children be picked up from school everyday.
+Winnie Standish, co-owner at oaks 'n acorns, an activity studio on Danforth Avenue, said she runs an after-school program only three days a week, although parents would prefer their children be picked up from school every day.
 The centre started an after-school program last school year for two days a week and it was popular.
 Daycares in the area have long wait lists.

 When Ms. Standish looked to expand the program to five days this fall, she was faced with the new rules and had to settle for a limited number of days.

 "I don't know how people do it.
-You can't afford child care for before- and after-school, if you're even lucky enough to get a spot.
+You can't afford child care for before and after-school, if you're even lucky enough to get a spot.
 And now they're taking away the alternative," Ms. Standish said.
 "We provide a safe facility and we feel that it should be up to parents to decide whether or not they trust us and the facility."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.